-Before your appointment, write a list that answers the following questions:
+Before your appointment, be prepared to answer the following questions:

 - Were you lifting, pushing or pulling anything at the time you first felt symptoms?
 Were you twisting your back?

-- Has the pain kept you from participating in activities you wanted to do?
+- Has the pain kept you from taking part in activities?

 - What, if anything, seems to improve your symptoms?